Fauci unleashed: Doc takes 'liberating' turn at center stage

 "It was very clear that there were things that were said, be it regarding things like hydroxychloroquine and other things, that really was uncomfortable because they were not based in scientific fact," Fauci said.
 He added that he took "no pleasure" in having to contradict the president, a move that often drew Trump's wrath.

+On Friday Fauci went further, saying a lack of candor and facts about the coronavirus pandemic over the last year under Trump "very likely" cost lives because it delayed getting sound scientific advice out to the country.

+"You know, it very likely did," Fauci told CNN.
+"When you start talking about things that make no sense medically and no sense scientifically, that clearly is not helpful."

-Biden, during his presidential campaign, pledged to making Fauci his chief medical adviser when he took office, and the 80-year-old scientist was immediately in motion.
+Biden, during his presidential campaign, pledged to make Fauci his chief medical adviser when he took office, and the 80-year-old scientist was immediately in motion.

 Fauci was up well before dawn Thursday for the virtual meeting with WHO, which Biden had rejoined the previous day after Trump withdrew the U.S. from the group out of anger over how it dealt with China in the early days of the pandemic.
 Fauci told the group that the United States would join its effort to deliver coronavirus vaccines to poor countries.

-In the afternoon, the doctor stood alongside Biden and Vice President Kamala Harris in the White House as they unveiled a series of executive orders aimed at slowing the spread of the virus, which is killing more than 4,000 Americans a day, as well as bolstering the nation’s sluggish vaccine distribution program.
+In the afternoon, the doctor stood alongside Biden and Vice President Kamala Harris in the White House as they unveiled a series of executive orders aimed at slowing the spread of the virus, which is killing more than 4,000 people a day in the U.S., as well as bolstering the nation's sluggish vaccine distribution program.

 Fauci had chatted amiably with reporters while awaiting the tardy new president.
 He acknowledged it was a long day and said that while he'd prefer to go for a run, he planned to powerwalk a few miles Thursday evening.